JingjinglAIng/forestmatrixmodel/README.md

 Each file defines an object RF (a randomForest model).

-Biomass CSV (--biomass)
+3. Biomass CSV (--biomass)
 NA_FT: must contain columns named FT<FT> (13 values each, kg/tree by DBH class).

 GLOBAL_GEC: must contain columns named by GEC (e.g., Boreal, TropMoist).

 The script selects the correct column per row and converts to Mg/ha (/1000).

-Bioclimate CSV (--bioclim, optional)
+4. Bioclimate CSV (--bioclim, optional)
 Annual climate covariates indexed by ID.
 If omitted, the script uses constant climate from --input.

 Outputs
 For each processed ChunkID, the script writes:

+text
+Copy code
 <out_dir>/<out_prefix>_<ChunkID>.csv
 Schema (superset; some columns may be NA if not in input):

 Core: ID, LAT, LON, GEC, FT, CONT, Year, B, N, S1, S2